Althafp/Email/README.md

-# EmailEon
+# MailNex
-Decentralized Email Marketing Platform

-Used Nillion SDK for encrypting email addresses with access control limited to the company and user.
+- MailNex is a cutting-edge decentralized email marketing platform designed to prioritize user privacy.

+- By integrating the Nillion SDK, it ensures that email addresses are encrypted and accessible only to authorized parties.

+- This solution provides companies with a reliable and secure way to manage email campaigns while respecting user data privacy.

 ## Requirements